-Beginning in early 2018, the demolition of the Netherland’s Central Bureau of Statistics office provided a type of slow cinema for railway passengers traveling between The Hague and Amsterdam.
+Beginning in late 2017, the demolition of the Netherland’s Central Bureau of Statistics office created an extreme type of slow cinema for railway passengers traveling between The Hague and Amsterdam.
 Over the following year, as the building was methodically deconstructed from the top down, I visited the site each month to document the gradual erosion.
 Using a drone and a digital mapping process, photogrammetry, I created an archive of virtual 3D models.

 The resulting installation combines video, neon lighting, and the voice of the machine learning system.
 It debuted at the 2018 Modern Body Festival in The Hague’s Theater de Nieuwe Regentes, a former swimming pool built in the 1920’s.

 Made possible by The Modern Body Festival, Yukun Zhu, Google Artists and Machine Intelligence, Maxwell Forbes, and the University of Washington Center for Digital Arts and Experimental Media.
 Narration by Kevin Walton.